-- Head lamp must have red light feature, small hand lamp and extra batteries.
+- The Headlamp must have a red light feature, a small hand lamp, and extra batteries.
 No lanterns

-- Towel, washcloth, tooth brush, tooth past.
+- Towel, washcloth, toothbrush, toothpaste.
 We provide Dish Soap and Epson salt for washing with.

 - Insect Repellant (mosquitos and ticks are in this area)